You're accepted. Now what? This handy checklist will provide you with all the information you need to #BeAZag.

 I’ve sent it all in.
 What comes next?

-Once you’ve submitted your Confirmation Deposit please follow the steps outlined in the Pre-Attendance Checklist below:
+Once you’ve submitted your Confirmation Deposit please follow the steps outlined in the appropriate Pre-Attendance Checklist below:

 - Fall First Year Student Pre-Attendance Checklist